-The smallest of the U.S. coins is inscribed with the words, “ONE DIME”, but that’s not it’s original name.
+The smallest of the U.S. coins, a silver metal valued at 10-cents, is inscribed with the words, “ONE DIME”, but that’s not it’s original name.
 It used to be called the disme!

 The other characteristics of the 10 cent coin include:

 - “P” or “D” – Made in either the Philadelphia or Denver mint facility